Sassoon family: David S. Sassoon

-In 1828 David first went to the Persian Gulf port of Bushehr and in 1832 to Bombay, India, with his large family.
+In 1828, David first went to the Persian Gulf port of Bushehr and in 1832 to Bombay, India, with his large family.
 Over 39 years, with two wives, he fathered 14 children.
-In Bombay, he built the international business called David S. Sassoon, with the policy of staffing it with people brought from Baghdad.
+In Bombay, he built the international business called David Sassoon & Sons Company, with the policy of staffing it with people brought from Baghdad.
 They filled the functions of the various branches of his business in India, Burma, Malaya, and east Asia.
 He cemented the family's dominant position in the Sino-Indian opium trade.
 The family's businesses in China, and Hong Kong especially, were built to capitalise on the opium business.
 His business extended to China, where Sassoon House (now the north wing of the Peace Hotel) on the Bund in Shanghai became a noted landmark, and then to England.
 In each branch, he maintained a rabbi.
-His wealth and munificence were proverbial; his philanthropy across Asia included the building of schools, orphanages, hospitals, and museums.
+His philanthropy across Asia included the building of schools, orphanages, hospitals, and museums.
 On his death, tributes to him were made from across the continent by Muslims, Christians, Parsees, Jews, and Hindus.